ekrasikov/casual-markdown-cv/resume.md

 * 14 years in customer-facing tech roles, including Principal Solutions Architect and Sr Manager
 * In-depth knowledge of AWS, good overview of overall technology landscape, extra focus on data and analytics
 * People managment experience
+* Based in Munich, Germany

 ## Work Experience

 #### Amazon Web Services (Sr Manager, Solutions Architecture, 2023/05 - present)

 * I lead a team of Solutions Architects working with software companies.
-This includes hiring, onboarding, developing the team, as well as defining technical strategy and engaging customers.
+This includes hiring, onboarding, developing the team, as well as defining technical strategy for the territory and engaging customers.

 #### Amazon Web Services ([Principal] Solutions Architect, 2018 - 2023)